fridgemagnet3/uip/esp32-eth-slip-gw/README.md

 An optional component implemented in the software is the ability to use the last UART on the ESP, in tandem with the WiFi interface as a Drivewire 'gateway'.
 If enabled, this enables the ESP to connect to a Drivewire server using it's TCP/IP emulator configuration.
 The UART is then connected to the Dragon via suitable level shifter logic.
 Commands are then relayed to/from the Dragon & Drivewire server by the ESP.
 Note that the Drivewire client has timeouts build into the protocol, if your WiFi is quite slow or subject to stalls, you may encounter I/O errors.

-A useful feature is that the ESP allows the UART to be configure with the RX pin inverted, this then negates the need to include an additional inverter chip on the Dragon side.
+A useful feature is that the ESP allows the UART to be configured with the RX pin inverted, this then negates the need to include an additional inverter chip on the Dragon side.

 See the information in [config.h](config.h) for details on how to set this up.